DavideCanton/falcon-auto-swagger/README.md

 - [ ] Understanding types from responder signature (__to be improved__)
 - [ ] Inferring path parameter types from converters (__to be improved__)
 - [ ] Getting json schemas from decorator (__to be improved__)
-- [ ] Dynamic download of static swagger assets (or other ways to manage them)
 - [ ] Conversion of arbitrary python types to jsonschema